nhatt1k26/LearnJava/3_OOP/README.md

 ## Java OOPs

+### What is OOP

+- OOP stand for Object-Oriented-Programming.
+Its programming organize code around objects, which is instance of Class
+- In practical, objects represent to real-world entities or concepts
+- Each entities will be encapsulated with some properties and method

+### Why do we need oop?

+The organization with OOP approach will help we in many different use cases:

+- Modularity and Reusability: OOP approach will devide code into object.
+This make OOP code easier to maintain, debug, and reuse code.
+Each class will be declared only once.
+  => Reducing redundancy and increasing efficiency.
+Easier to maintenance, troubleshooting, reuse code.

 ### Object

 1. Object is a representation in the real world, such as: myself, Obama president, ....